The American Way Of War HIST5021

 By the end of this course, students will be able to:

-■ Demonstrate knowledge of War Studies as a discipline, and the nature of American notions of warfare during the period from the Revolution to today.
+■ apply knowledge of War Studies as a discipline, and the nature of American notions of warfare during the period from the Revolution to today.

 ■ Identify and evaluate how the scholarly profession has discussed American notions of war and warfare

-■ Demonstrate a high degree of proficiency in the use of sources from different disciplines in seminar discussions and written work.
+■ evaluate a high degree of proficiency in the use of sources from different disciplines in seminar discussions and written work.

 Minimum Requirement for Award of Credits